jonathan-sjkim/get-new-s3-object-using-sqs/README.md

 ![architecture](https://user-images.githubusercontent.com/33510681/110249302-ea818980-7fb8-11eb-990f-394a262c88db.png)

 *IMPORTANT NOTE: Deploying this demo application in your AWS account will create and consume AWS resources, which will cost money.*
-*This project is not for production usage.*
+*IMPORTANT NOTE: This project is not for production usage.*